Subclass 186 (Employer Nomination Scheme) Permanent Visa

 - 1 July 2020: AUD153,600

-To successfully apply, the sponsor must have paid our client annual earnings for each of the three years, that were equal to or greater than the Fair Work High Income Threshold (FWHIT) that applied at the end of that year;
+To apply for the 186 ENS Visa, the sponsor must have paid our client annual earnings for each of the three years, that were equal to or greater than the Fair Work High Income Threshold (FWHIT) that applied at the end of that year.

 Our client met the FWHIT for only one out of the four last financial years.
 The underpayment was due to an administrative error by the employer’s HR manager, which jeopardized our client’s ability to obtain permanent residence.

 The sponsor was quick to recommend a back payment to the visa applicant and to revise his ATO Notice of Assessments for three out of the last four years before lodging the subclass 186 employer nomination.

 We were not so enthusiastic.
 Australia’s immigration laws prohibit the act of a person asking for or receiving a benefit from another person in return for the occurrence of a sponsorship-related event.